Vontei/notes/week04/04_exercises/js-jasmine-primer/README.md

 ## Discussion

-All examples follow this three step process..
+All examples follow this four step process-

 1. Place the Jasmine tests inside of *spec/spec.js*.
 1. Add your code to test to *main.js*